A Malliavin calculus approach to score functions in diffusion generative models: Introduction

-The purpose of this paper is to bridge this gap by establishing a new rigorous link between score-based diffusion models and Malliavin calculus, a stochastic calculus of variations introduced by Paul Malliavin in the 1970s \citep{malliavin:78:stochastic, 10.5555/262387}.
-Originally devised to investigate hypoelliptic operators and stochastic partial differential equations, Malliavin calculus provides a robust framework for analysing the smoothness of SDE solutions and their densities.
-By leveraging Malliavin derivatives and a novel Bismut-type formula we derive in this paper, which is distinct from the classical Bismut--Elworthy--Li formula \citep{alma990005308880204808,ELWORTHY1994252, Elworthy_1982} tailored to heat kernels, we derive an explicit representation of the score function for nonlinear diffusion processes.
-The resulting formula is expressed entirely in terms of first and second variation processes \citep{kunita1997stochastic, bismut1981martingales}, with all Malliavin derivatives systematically eliminated.

-In particular, our framework generalises the state‐independent results of \citep{mirafzali2025malliavincalculusscorebaseddiffusion} to fully nonlinear SDEs with state‐dependent diffusion coefficients.
-For the numerical experiments of this framework, see the same work \citep{mirafzali2025malliavincalculusscorebaseddiffusion}.
-Very recently, other studies have applied Malliavin calculus to diffusion generative models for different ends: one focuses on robust numerical treatment of singular diffusion bridges and conditional control, and additionally derives an explicit yet distinct conditional-score formula via a generalised Tweedie identity \citep{pidstrigach2025conditioning}, and another proposes an extension of diffusion models to infinite‐dimensional diffusion settings using Malliavin calculus \citep{greco2025malliavingammacalculusapproachscore}.
+The purpose of this paper is to bridge this gap by establishing a new rigorous link between score-based diffusion models and Malliavin calculus, a stochastic calculus of variations introduced by Paul Malliavin in the 1970s \cite{malliavin:78:stochastic, 10.5555/262387}.
+Originally devised to investigate hypoelliptic operators and Stochastic Partial Differential Equations (SPDEs), Malliavin calculus provides a rigorous framework for analysing the smoothness of SDE solutions and their densities.
+By leveraging Malliavin derivatives and a novel Bismut-type formula we derive in this paper, which is distinct from the classical Bismut--Elworthy--Li formula \cite{alma990005308880204808,ELWORTHY1994252, Elworthy_1982} tailored to heat kernels, we derive an explicit (closed-form) representation of the score function for general nonlinear diffusion processes.
+The resulting formula is expressed entirely in terms of first and second variation processes \cite{kunita1997stochastic, bismut1981martingales}, with all Malliavin derivatives systematically eliminated.
+In particular, our framework generalises the state‐independent results of \cite{mirafzali2025malliavincalculusscorebaseddiffusion} to fully nonlinear SDEs with state‐dependent diffusion coefficients.
+For the numerical experiments of this framework, see the same work \cite{mirafzali2025malliavincalculusscorebaseddiffusion}.
+Recently, complementary advances have appeared.
+First, an infinite-dimensional extension develops score-based diffusion modelling on separable Hilbert spaces using Malliavin tools and an operator-theoretic formulation \cite{mirafzali2025scorebaseddiffusionmodelsinfinite}.
+A related direction employs Malliavin–Gamma calculus to treat random fields, providing an abstract Hilbertian setting for score-based diffusion generative models \cite{greco2025malliavingammacalculusapproachscore}.
+In parallel, a divergence–kernel representation is derived for scores of random dynamical systems, accommodating multiplicative noise and yielding additive-noise and short-time specialisations \cite{ni2025divergencekernelmethodscoresrandom}.
+Finally, a path-space integration-by-parts approach addresses conditioning and diffusion bridges, producing a generalised Tweedie-type score identity and numerically robust training for singular rewards \cite{pidstrigach2025conditioning}.